Deutsche Bank co-CEOs face painful shareholder rebuke at AGM

 "They'll say anything depending on what they need to say," said a third shareholder, this one among the top-20 owners.

-Investor doubt is evident in the bank's market capitalisation, which at 0.56 times book value, makes Deutsche the lowest-valued stock among nine rivals including Credit Suisse CSGN.VX or Barclays (BARC.L), according to Thomson Reuters data.
+Investor doubt is evident in the bank's market capitalisation, which at 0.56 times book value, makes Deutsche the lowest-valued stock among nine rivals including Credit Suisse or Barclays, according to Thomson Reuters data.

 THUMBS DOWN